My name is My-Huong Elsa Bui and I am a Vietnamese Texan, born and raised. You can call me Elsa.

 I feel I can help those more aged and

-life-experienced than me transition better in their last stages, with less fear and depression, if they have the opportunity to have some simple wishes fulfilled, right now!
+life-experienced than me transition better in their last stages, with less fear and depression.
+So I make the calls and I get the details of what you need.
+If you can have the opportunity to have some simple wishes fulfilled right now, I will do my best to make it happen for you!

 THE LONG STORY